finbourne/lusid-sdk-csharp/sdk/docs/PortfolioGroupsApi.md

 > PortfolioGroup UpdatePortfolioGroup (string scope, string code, UpdatePortfolioGroupRequest request = null)

-[EARLY ACCESS] Update group
+[EARLY ACCESS] Update portfolio group

-Update the definition of the specified existing portfolio group.
-Not all elements within a portfolio group definition are modifiable after creation.
+Update the definition of a single portfolio group.
+Not all elements within a portfolio group definition are modifiable  due to the potential implications for data already stored against the portfolio group.

 ### Example